-- 10. On the camera, press [ON/OFF] (Power) to turn off the camera.
+- 8. After the copy operation is complete, drag the drive icon to Trash. - 9.
+On the camera, press [ON/OFF] (Power) to turn off the camera.
 After making sure that the green back lamp is unlit, disconnect the camera from the computer. - To view copied images - 1.
 Double-click the camera's drive icon. - 2.
 Double-click the "DCIM" folder to open it. - 3.
 Double-click the folder that contains the images you want to view. - 4.
-Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 137. - An image that was rotated on the camera will be displayed on your Macintosh screen in its original (unrotated) orientation.
+Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 140. - An image that was rotated on the camera will be displayed on your Macintosh screen in its original (unrotated) orientation.

 Never use your computer to modify, delete, move, or rename any image files that are in the camera's built-in memory or on its memory card.
 Doing so can cause problems with the camera's image management data, which will make it impossible to play back images on the camera and can drastically alter remaining memory capacity.
 Whenever you want to modify, delete, move, or rename an image, do so only on images that are stored on your computer.

-Never unplug the USB cable, or operate the camera while viewing or storing images.
+• Never unplug the USB cable, or operate the camera while viewing or storing images.
 Doing so can cause data to become corrupted.